inickt/cs4500-mineola-kilgore/Fish/README.md

 ## Testing

 Testing is handled by `raco`, Racket's command line tools.
-All tests can be run by running
+All tests can be run by executing
 ```
 raco test .
 ```